How to get a work permit in Thailand

 The application process

-Once the decision to begin the application process has been made, it is the burden of the employer to provide the documents for the work permit requirements.
+Once the decision to begin the application process has been made, it is the employer's responsibility to provide the necessary documents for the work permit requirements.

 What do employers need to provide?